vuestorefront/vue-storefront/packages/core/docs/general/where-to-start.md

 If you didn't find the integration you were looking for, you can create your own.

-Depending on what kind of integrations you want to build you should familiarize yourself with **Building Integration** section.
-Especially integration guide for [eCommerce](../integrate/integration-guide.html) and [CMS](../integrate/cms.html).
+Depending on the kind of integrations you want to build, you should familiarize yourself with **Building Integration** section.
+Especially integration guide for [eCommerce](../integrate/integration-guide.html) and [CMS](../integrate/cms.html) platforms.

 **eCommerce** section will guide you through:
 - [introduction](../integrate/integration-guide.html#introduction)